 - Introduction

 - Clustering

 - Dissimilarities

 - Criterion function

 - Clustering problem

-- Relocation algorithm
+- Relocation procedure

-- Hierarchical algorithm
+- Hierarchical procedure

 - Monotonicity

-- Very large sets of units can be efficiently clustered using the leader algorithm, while the standard agglomerative hierarchical algorithm has some limits on the number of units. - The leader algorithm is a local optimization procedure.
+- Very large sets of units can be efficiently clustered using the leader algorithm, while the standard agglomerative hierarchical procedures have some limits on the number of units. - The leader algorithm is a local optimization procedure.
 Different initial sets of leaders can provide different local optima and corresponding partitions.
 Consequently, several initial sets of leaders should be used to assess the set of obtained solutions to the clustering problem.